 Below is the screenshot of the US Senate website.
 The padlock you see on the left-hand side of the address bar indicates that an SSL certificate has been installed on the website.
 Refer to the second image for more information on the SSL certificate.

-The image above indicates that the Senate websites uses an extended validation (EV) SSL certificate.
+The image above indicates that the Senate websites use an extended validation (EV) SSL certificate.

 Whether it’s filling an application form or paying a fine, these government websites are no longer just “websites.”
 Instead, they have become dynamic platforms through which many tasks can be completed.
-These processes involve sending personal information such as names, addresses, social security numbers, banking details, etc. To avoid such discreet details coming into the hands of ill-intended people, installing advanced level SSL certificates such as organization validation (OV) and extended validation (EV) SSL certificates is strongly recommended.
+These processes involve sending personal information such as names, addresses, social security numbers, banking details, etc. To avoid such discreet details coming into the hands of ill-intended people, installing advanced levels SSL certificates such as organization validation (OV) and extended validation (EV) SSL certificates is strongly recommended.